Home Car Shopping Best Toyota Sequoia Years to Buy Used

 Is the Toyota Sequoia SUV Reliable?

 The Sequoia is a very reliable SUV, but it does have a few known issues, which we’ve mentioned above.
-A well-maintained Toyota Sequoia should be a safe bet, with many owners reporting theirs getting well over 200,000 or even 300,000 miles before requiring engine or transmission work.
+A well-maintained Toyota Sequoia should be a safe bet, with many owners reporting theirs getting well over 200,000 miles or even 300,000 miles before requiring engine or transmission work.

 Used Toyota Sequoia Model Years to Avoid